Getting to see the elusive Northern Lights is something high on many people’s must-do travel lists.

 The trip to Arctic Sweden proved to be one of the most magical trips of my life.
 The beauty of the wilderness, the natural surroundings and the remoteness of the location mean you can reconnect with yourself and nature.
 The biting arctic temperatures are easily offset by the warmth, friendliness and hospitality of the people I met along the way.

 Huge thanks to Carl for sharing his experiences with us.
 If you’re thinking of exploring the Scandinavian wilderness, we’ve found the Wild Guide a real treasure trove.
-There are more travel guides listed below, but this one (and the rest of the Wild series) is fantastic.
+There are more travel guides listed below, but this one is fantastic.